 Early recognition and timely management of infective endocarditis are imperative to ensure optimal clinical outcomes.
 Patients should receive education regarding the prognosis, risk factors, signs and symptoms, and management aspects of infective endocarditis.

 Aortic valve infective endocarditis is a life-threatening condition with poor prognosis.
 Despite technological advances over the past few decades, the mortality remains high.
-Early recognition and prompt institution of antimicrobial therapy can help optimize patient outcomes.
-A multidisciplinary approach involves physicians, specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
+Early recognition and prompt institution of antimicrobial therapy can help optimize patient outcomes. an interprofessional approach involves physicians, specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
 [Level V]

 It is vital that pharmacists, nurses and primary care clinicians be aware of the latest guidelines for the prevention of subacute bacterial endocarditis.
 At least 25% of cases are a consequence of an invasive procedure that causes bacteremia.
 This antibiotic prophylaxis is vital in some patients.
 In addition, the patient has to be educated about maintaining good oral hygiene.
 If there is any doubt about antibiotic prophylaxis, a cardiology consult should be sought.